neiydarry28/powerapps-alert-button-component/README.md

 - **Customizable button:** Allows you to change the button's text, color, and size.
 - **Alert badge:** Displays a counter or alert dot on the button, indicating the number of notifications or simply the presence of an alert.
-- **Events:** Lets you execute custom actions when clicking the button.
 - **Dynamic visibility:** The badge can be shown or hidden based on user-defined conditions.

 ### Configurable Properties